Why use the North Star Framework?

 “There was nothing to really tie those things together,” she observed.
 “And I think this is why we were going in circles.
 That seems to be the key benefit of North Star: connecting those different perspectives.”

-.
+In this book, we will teach you about the North Star Framework, describe how to run a North Star workshop at your company, and help your team converge on a North Star Metric and supporting inputs.
 We also cover how to make it stick, when to adapt, and how to integrate the North Star into your day-to-day product development approach.

 As for Tia, she’s still using the skills and tools she learned at that North Star workshop in New York City.
 Her career has progressed, and she’s now introduced the framework at a new company, where she’s successfully adapted the framework to a new product, team, and development process.
 She’s having better conversations, working with more alignment, and making more impact.